Štrpce

 Štrpce (Serbian Cyrillic: Штрпце) or Shtërpcë (Shtërpca) is a town and municipality located in the Ferizaj District in Kosovo.
 As of 2024, it has a population of 10,771 inhabitants.
+The town is second largest Serbian enclave in Kosovo.

 History

 Middle Ages

 In Medieval Serbia, the župa (county, district) of Sirinić (Sirinićka župa), first mentioned in a 13th-century charter, covered the whole of modern Štrpce municipality, having the towns of Gradište (site in Brezovica) and Zidinac (site in Gotovuša).
 Several remains of Byzantine forts exist in the region.
 At the top of the Čajlije hill, above the mouth of the Piljevac creek of the Lepenac river, there exists the remains of the Gradište fort, which has two layers, the first from the 6th century, and the second from the 13th century.
 The fort is in ruins, of which a donjon tower, and outlines of other buildings, can be identified.
 The entrance to the city, at the north, was protected by a tower.
 From that tower, a rampart continued, with another tower, from where a defensive wall stretched to the foot of the hill, towards the Lepenac.